 Audio-Technica launched the ATH-M50xBT, the wireless variant of the very successful ATH-M50x, years after it kick-started the M50 series.
-These headphones boast a huge battery life, sound quality that is a lot of fun and good design.
+These headphones boast a huge battery life, sound quality that is a lot of fun, and good design.
 Due to greater isolation, and the addition of Bluetooth 5.0 and aptX help, even the lack of functionality like noise cancellation appears to be overlooked.
 Go for the Grado GW100 if sound neutrality is a must for you, even at the expense of electricity.
 Alternatives like the Sony WH-H900N or the Sennheiser 4.50 BTNC make more sense if noise cancellation is a must.
-Nonetheless, if total quality is what you value, the ATH-M50xBT much exceeds expectations.
+Nonetheless, if the total quality is what you value, the ATH-M50xBT much exceeds expectations.

 10. Sony WF-1000XM3

-With the Sony WF-1000XM3, there’s not much to complain because you get solid sound quality, excellent in-ear ANC, decent battery life and a host of luxury features.
-Wireless charging for the case, an IP ranking and support for aptX were the only features we sadly lacked.
+With the Sony WF-1000XM3, there’s not much to complain about because you get solid sound quality, excellent in-ear ANC, decent battery life, and a host of luxury features.
+Wireless charging for the case, an IP ranking, and support for aptX were the only features we sadly lacked.
 The earphones are therefore convenient for the majority of ears and can be used without overbearing fatigue for long stretches.
 In addition, Sony has priced these in the luxury true wireless market very competitively, undercutting the related characteristics of the AirPods Pro and Sennheiser True Momentum Wireless 2.
 Therefore, if you are looking for a luxury pair of earphones that can surround you in an auditory bubble and immerse you with fantastic features, the Sony WF-1000XM3, particularly because they are priced below 20K, are exceptional earphones to consider.
 However, you could suggest the Sony WF-SP800N instead if you’re looking for an IP ranking and something more fitness-oriented.